ryanquinnnelson/python-simple-ci/README.md

 # pythontemplate2
-This project explores how to build an example Python package using industry-standard project organization and how to connect the project to Github CI for linting and unit testing.
+This project explores how to build an example Python package using
+industry-standard project organization, and how to connect the project
+to Github CI for linting and unit testing in both conda and pip virtual
+environments.

 ## sharing the environment for this package